-- Select the Elections Center at the Secretary of State home page. - Select Reporting and filing information under the Campaign Finance and Reporting heading. - Select Campaign Finance Filing and Inquiry in the left-hand margin. - Select Log-in, and enter your assigned User ID, and Password (case sensitive).
-If you do not have your committee's user id and password, and you are the registered agent and/or candidate, you may obtain them from our office by faxing a request to 303-869-4861 Attention Campaign and Political Finance. - Select Reporting - Select Committee Maintenance - Now you may change or add any information.
+- Select Campaign Finance located under Elections Center. - Select Campaign Finance Filing and Inquiry located under Campaign Finance Home Login. - Select Login (located in the left-hand margin), and enter your assigned User ID, and Password (case sensitive).
+If you do not have your committee's user id and password, and you are the registered agent and/or candidate, you may obtain them from our office by faxing a request to 303-869-4861 Attention Campaign and Political Finance.
+(If you are a county committee, please contact your county clerk and recorder.) - Select Reporting - Select Committee Maintenance - Now you may change or add any information.
 Once you have completed your changes, select Next and this will save your information, and bring you back to the Committee Center Menu.

-If you have any questions or concerns, please call 303-894-2200 and press 3 or call us directly: Kristine Reynolds ext.
-6309 or Sherry Wofford ext.
-6306.
+If you have any questions or concerns, please contact a member of the Campaign and Political Finance Staff at 303-894-2200 ext.
+6383.